stoplightio/studio/docs/designing-apis/http-endpoints.md

 there, you can either edit or copy and paste contents directly into the text box to update the data structure.

+## Best Practices

+### Avoid Cluttered APIs
+When you have several endpoints with the same structure, objects, and properties, your API design is untidy.
+Ensure that you extract reusable artifacts and build them as pragmatic models referenced by other resources within your API project.

+### Use a Design First Approach
+A design first approach helps create neat and consistent models.
+It will take longer, but it ensures you built an effective API that is easy to understand and maintain.